 Mr Dikobo asked also about the training of teachers in multi-grade teaching.
 According to the Department, only 104 were trained.
 What was the target?

 Mr Coetzee replied that this was the first time that there was focused attention from the Department of Basic Education on the issue of multi-grade in schools; for a long time it had been left it to the provinces to deal with it.
 The Department also knew that multi-grade in schools was a complicated and historical issue.
 In that context the Department had identified a selected number of schools [where multi-grade could be practised] and teachers to be trained within the country.
 What the Department learned from that roll-out would be integrated within the broader multi-grade community.
 Mr Coetzee replied that the Minister of Basic Education was very passionate about introducing ICTs as one of the strategies to assist and intervene in schools with multi-grade classes.
-The Department was in the process of investigating and looking at the possibilities of learning from some of the best practices experienced at some of the schools here in the Western Cape.
-The Department had reported on the target that it had set for this first small step.
+The Department was in the process of investigating and looking at the possibilities of learning from some of the best practices experienced at some of the schools here in the

 Mr Dikobo was fascinated by the CFO’s choice of words; she constantly mentioned savings; he could understand saving when the Department was producing books by itself; in other words, the service was rendered, but the cost was less.
 Otherwise, it was not saving, but under expenditure.
 Under expenditure, as Mr Khosane was saying, meant a service undelivered, which was no cause for celebration.